anooruddh/devops/k8s-readme.md

 **Exists**—Pod must include a label with the specified key (the value isn’t important).
 When using this operator, the values field should not be specified.

 **DoesNotExist**—Pod must not include a label with the specified key.
 The values property must not be specified.

+## Kubernetes supports two type of selectors −

+Equality-based selectors - They allow filtering by key and value.
+Operators used as part of this are: =, ==, !=

+		root@kube-master:~# kubectl get pods --show-labels
+		kubectl get pods -l 'environment = prod'  --show-labels
+		# this would return all resources with the `environment = prod` label environment = prod

+Set-based selectors - Set-based selectors allow filtering of keys according to a set of values.
+Operators used as part of this are: in, notin, exists.

+		kubectl get pods -l 'environment in (prod,staging)' --show-labels kubectl get pods -l 'environment,environment notin (staging)' --show-labels